 The condition monitoring techniques we employ include, Vibration Analysis, Thermography, Ultrasound (Acoustic), and Oil Sampling.
 We have a dedicated team of reliability engineers skilled in conducting these techniques and our mainstream engineers are provided with training to ensure they recognise when the introduction of these predictive maintenance techniques will provide benefit to you.

 Making sure your manufacturing assets are running safely and legally is an essential responsibility for all plant managers.
-We will with you to survey your existing compliance arrangements to identify the ‘gap’ between what you have and what you need, or work with recommendations from independent surveys and then provide costed work packages to ensure you meet your engineering compliance responsibilities.
+We will work with you to survey your existing compliance arrangements to identify the ‘gap’ between what you have and what you need, or work with recommendations from independent surveys and then provide costed work packages to ensure you meet your engineering compliance responsibilities.